-Objective: Military psychology is the research, design, and application of psychological theories and empirical data towards understanding, predicting, and countering behaviours in friendly and enemy forces, or in civilian populations.
-There is particular emphasis on behaviours that may be undesirable, threatening, or potentially dangerous to the conduct of military operations.
+Objective: Military psychology is the research, design, and application of psychological threatening, or potentially dangerous to the conduct of military operations.
 Military psychology utilizes multiple psychology sub-disciplines to encourage resiliency among military troops and counteract enemy forces for military victories.